DCCA Policy on Community Grants

 Accountability by Recipient

-If the funds are not used within the time frame envisioned in the proposal or a reasonable approximation thereof, or are used for purposes other than those specified in the grant recipient’s Grant Proposal Form, the recipient must reimburse DCCA for the funds.
+If the funds are not used within the time frame specified in the proposal or a reasonable approximation thereof, or are used for purposes other than those specified in the grant recipient ’s Grant Proposal Form, the recipient must reimburse DCCA for the funds.

 Accountability by DCCA

-DCCA will give an account of its grant giving activities as part of the Treasurer's report to membership at its annual meeting.
-The account of charitable activities will be published on DCCA’s web site, and may also be publicized in other DCCA announcements and publications.
+DCCA will give an account of its grants awarded as part of the Treasurer's report to membership at its annual meeting.
+The account of charitable activities will be published on DCCAs web site and may also be publicized in other DCCA announcements

 Powered by Wild Apricot Membership Software